 Table 21.
-Application acknowledgment message expiry property Name Description The number of days the application acknowledgment message will be displayed to the participant.
+Application acknowledgment message expiry property Name Description curam.citizenaccount. intake.application.acknowledgement.message.expiry.days The number of days the application acknowledgment message will be displayed to the participant.

 Customizing the Notices page

 By default, the notices relevant to the linked user are listed on the Notices page.
 You can replace the default CitizenCommunicationsStrategy implementation with your own custom implementation.